rmenn/blog/content/post/terraformer-imports.md

 You get the idea, i think tool is something great to have, there is a lot of would you would need to put into it, but i think getting any infra into terraform is important.

-If you have comments or toughts hit me up
+If you have comments or thoughts hit me up

 [1]:ihttps://github.com/dtan4/terraforming
 [2]:https://github.com/GoogleCloudPlatform/terraformer